revo23/RecordedFuture-and-Yara-Rules/README.md

 **Overview**
 1. Export YARA rules with latest malware indicators from RecordedFuture
-2. Use YARA rules to hunt in file repositories, backups, and shared drives especially with recursive directory scanning (also all files in its subdirectories)
+2. Use YARA rules to hunt for newer malware of the same variant in file repositories, backups, and shared drives especially with recursive directory scanning (also all files in its subdirectories)

 **Situation**